Quantize What Counts: More for Keys, Less for Values: Quantization Error Bounds

-In this appendix we establishes upper bounds on the quantization error incurred when a matrix is represented using a finite bit-width in two's-complement format.
+We establish upper bounds on the quantization error incurred when a matrix is represented using a finite bit-width in two's complement format.
 Two theorems are presented: one that characterizes the error in terms of the spectral norm and another in terms of the Frobenius norm.

 The first theorem demonstrates that the spectral norm of the quantization error is bounded by